In this section

 Fungi and Fungal-like Organisms

 Chalara dieback of ash — Chalara fraxinea (Hymenoscyphus pseudoalbidus) – A recently described fungus killing ash trees, this disease has spread quickly across Europe and was reported for the first time in Great Britain in 2012.
-Fraxinus excelsior, F. angustifolia, F. mandschurica, F. nigra, F. pennsylvanica, and F. Americana are all reportedly susceptible to the disease; the susceptibility of Oregon’s native ash, F. latifolia, is unknown.
+Fraxinus excelsior, F. angustifolia, F. mandschurica, F. nigra, F. pennsylvanica, and F. americana are all reportedly susceptible to the disease; the susceptibility of Oregon’s native ash, F. latifolia, is unknown.
 Although the life cycle of the fungus is poorly understood, ascospores are forcibly discharged and then wind-dispersed, allowing for rapid spread.
 Symptoms initially appear as small necrotic spots on leaves, petioles, or rachises.
 Lesions enlarge expanding along petioles and rachises into stem tissue.
 Young trees are most vulnerable to rapid death, whereas older trees may take years to die.
 Other symptoms include leaf necrosis, wilting, premature shedding, cankers on shoots and main stems, and branch dieback.
 There are no known treatments once a tree becomes infected, although anecdotal evidence suggests some individual trees may be resistant.

-Oak wilt — Ceratocystis fagacearum – Oak wilt has been found in 21 States in the central part of North America.
+Oak wilt — Ceratocystis fagacearum – Oak wilt has been found in 21 states in the central part of North America.
 Oak wilt has also been reported in Texas and New York—outside its main range.
 It was first recognized as an important disease in 1944 in Wisconsin where over half the oaks have been killed.
 In West Virginia where predominately oak forests cover 70% of the land area, oak wilt losses average less than one tree per square mile each year.
 No species of oak is known to be immune to this vascular disease.
 Plantation-grown Chinese chestnuts can also be naturally infected by the oak wilt fungus.
-Moreover, inoculation experiments have demonstrated that over 35 native and exotic oaks are susceptible, as well as American and European chestnuts, species of chinkapin, tanoak, and several varieties of apple.
+Moreover, inoculation experiments have demonstrated that over 35 native and exotic oaks are susceptible, as well as American and European chestnuts, species of chinkapin, tanoak, and several cultivars of apple.

 Potato wart — Synchytrium endobioticum – A soilborne fungal parasite which is an obligate parasite of certain members of the order Solanaceae with potato (Solanum tuberosum) being the only cultivated host.
 In Mexico some wild Solanum species are also known as hosts.
-Has been found in Asia (Bhutan, China, India, Lebanon, Nepal), Africa (Algeria, South Africa, Tunisia), Europe (All countries, except Portugal where it was eradicated), North America (Canada [NFLD], USA [eradicated], Mexico), Pacific (New Zealand’s south island), and South America (Bolivia, Chile, Falkland Is., Peru, Uruguay).
+Has been found in Asia (Bhutan, China, India, Lebanon, Nepal), Africa (Algeria, South Africa, Tunisia), Europe (All countries, except Portugal where it was eradicated), North America (Canada [NFLD], USA [eradicated], Mexico), Pacific (New Zealand’s South Island), and South America (Bolivia, Chile, Falkland Islands, Peru, Uruguay).
 On October 24, 2000, the Canadian Food Inspection Agency (CFIA) confirmed the presence of potato wart disease in a single field in Prince Edward Island (P.E.I.) and took immediate steps to prevent its spread.
 This was the first occurrence of potato wart in an agricultural area outside of Newfoundland and Labrador, where a plant quarantine has been in place since 1912.

-Disease not yet named — Phytophthora kernoviae – A fungus-like organism found only in the United Kingdom, Ireland, and New Zealand infecting Fagus sylvatica (beech), Rhododendron spp., Quercus robur (English oak), Quercus ilex (holm Oak), Gevuina avellana (Chilean hazelnut), Liriodendron tulipfera (tulip tree), Magnolia stellata, Michelia doltsopa, Pieris formosa and Vaccinium myrtillus.
+Disease not yet named — Phytophthora kernoviae – A fungus-like organism found only in the United Kingdom, Ireland, New Zealand and Chile infecting Fagus sylvatica (beech), Rhododendron spp., Quercus robur (English oak), Quercus ilex (holm oak), Gevuina avellana (Chilean hazelnut), Liriodendron tulipfera (tulip tree), Magnolia stellata, Michelia doltsopa, Pieris formosa and Vaccinium myrtillus.
 The pathogen was discovered during surveys for P. ramorum and causes similar symptoms on these hosts.
 It has been found in both nurseries and landscapes.
 The United Kingdom has an active eradication program in place that includes removal and destruction of entire infected plants including their root balls.

 In the spring of 2003, the disease was discovered in a wholesale nursery in Oregon on Pieris, Viburnum, and Rhododendron and in Washington at a retail outlet affiliated with the Oregon nursery.
 These and nearby host plants were destroyed.
 An international shipment of rhododendrons was suspected as the source of contamination for these nurseries.
 The disease has since been detected in nurseries in California, Oregon, Washington, and other several other states.
 A federal certification program for nurseries has been in place since 2004 to prevent disease spread through infected nursery stock.

 The disease was also discovered in a botanical garden landscape on the north end of Bainbridge Island, WA in 2015.
-Several plants including were infected with the NA-1 clone including Camellia, Gaultheria, Mahonia, Pieris, Rhododendron, Vaccinium, Viburnum and Vinca.
+Several plants were infected with the NA-1 clone including Camellia, Gaultheria, Mahonia, Pieris, Rhododendron, Vaccinium, Viburnum and Vinca.
 Although eradication was completed it is suspected that the pathogen will persist and efforts are focused on containment.

 Bacteria and Similar Organisms